 Meet Russ Ramsay

-Before recently retiring from the University of Pennsylvania at the end of June 2023 to pursue a solo, virtual psychology practice, J. Russell (“Russ”) Ramsay, PhD, ABPP is co-founder and co-director of the University of Pennsylvania’s Adult ADHD Treatment and Research Program and an associate professor of clinical psychology in the department of psychiatry in the Perelman School of Medicine at the University of Pennsylvania.
+Before recently retiring from the University of Pennsylvania at the end of June 2023 to pursue a solo, virtual psychology practice, J. Russell (“Russ”) Ramsay, PhD, ABPP is co-founder and co-director of the University of Pennsylvania’s Adult ADHD Treatment and Research Program and a professor of clinical psychology in the department of psychiatry in the Perelman School of Medicine at the University of Pennsylvania.
 He is board-certified in Behavioral & Cognitive Psychology through the American Board of Professional Psychology (ABPP) and is a diplomate of the Academy of Cognitive and Behavioral Therapies.